giezele/auth-crud-api/README.md

 docker exec -it symfony_php php bin/console doctrine:database:create --env=test --if-not-exists
 docker exec -it symfony_php php bin/console doctrine:migrations:migrate --env=test --no-interaction
 ```
+In case your `symfony` user has no sufficient privileges to modify the test database, check Troubleshooting.

-After performing these steps*, you should be able to run your PHPUnit tests
+After performing these steps, you should be able to run your PHPUnit tests
 ```bash
 docker exec -it symfony_php php bin/phpunit
-```

-#### *Database Permissions Note

-If you encounter a permission error when trying to create the test database, you may need to grant additional privileges to the MySQL user.
-To do this, run the following commands inside the MySQL container:

-- Enter the MySQL container:
-    ```bash
-    docker exec -it symfony_test_db mysql -u root -p
-    ```

-- Grant privileges:
-    ```sql
-    GRANT ALL PRIVILEGES ON symfony_test.* TO 'symfony'@'%';
-    FLUSH PRIVILEGES;
 ```

 ### Stopping the Containers